German reactions to US decision to withdraw from Paris Agreement

 Hans-Josef Fell, President of the Energy Watch Group (EWG):

-"Donald Trump's ignorance on Twitter]will severely damage the economics.
-Yet, e worldwide will only accelerate." [
+"Donald Trump's ignorance on climatechange will severely damage the USA economics.
+Yet, energy transition worldwide will only accelerate."
+[Twitter]

 Andreas Kuhlmann, Chief Executive of the German Energy Agency (dena):

 “A country that usually stands for innovation does not want to take part in the most fascinating and innovative industry policy project?
 It's hard to believe.
 This is a heavy blow for the international climate policy debate.
 However, it won't stop the global energy transition.
 Not even in the USA, as we know from many discussions we've had in the country with a variety of players.”

 Claudia Kemfert, German Institute for Economic Research (DIW):

 “Should Trump preserve energy technologies of the past, it would set the US back several years in the competition for climate-friendly technologies.
 And it will be expensive, as investing in the past means stranded investments. […] The US energy transition cannot be stopped, because companies more and more bet on the future, not on the past. […] Yet, the real loser is the global climate.
 Other countries will hardly be able to step in for necessary emissions reduction efforts. […] Trump is the wrecking ball for climate protection. […] The other countries will have to get used to negotiating without the US.
 There will be G6 and G19 decisions for climate protection.
 [German] Chancellor Angela Merkel will have to take on the leadership role for global climate protection.”